 Reviewed by Mike Sutton

-Here, we’ll explain what perimeter drains systems are, how they work, and what homeowners should know about them.
+This article explains how perimeter drains systems work and what homeowners need to know about them.

-A perimeter drain is a system designed to move excess water away from the foundation of a house.
-Perimeter drains collect ground and surface water, and carry it a safe distance away from the building, preventing it from seeping into the basement.
-All homes have perimeter drain systems; without them, water from heavy rains or melting snow would accumulate near the foundation, eventually seeping in and causing significant damage.
+A perimeter drain is a system that moves excess water away from the foundation of a house.
+Perimeter drains collect ground and surface water and channel it away from the building, preventing it from seeping into the basement or foundation.
+Most buildings have perimeter drain systems; without them, water from heavy rains or melting snow would accumulate near the foundation, eventually seeping in and causing significant damage.

-It is then covered by layers of gravel of graduated sizes (largest close to the pipe, followed by smaller gravel), and finally backfilled with soil.
+The pipes are covered by layers of gravel of graduated sizes (largest close to the pipe, followed by smaller gravel), and finally backfilled with soil.
 The gravel allows water to flow towards the drainage pipe, without allowing dirt and debris to clog it up.
-The weeping tile slopes away from the home and carries the water towards the main sewer system.
+The system slopes away from the home and carries the water towards the municipal storm or wastewater system.

 Proper sloping, in addition to properly functioning perimeter drains, is vital in preventing water seepage.
 Most experts recommend a downward slope, away from the foundation, of 6 to 15 centimetres over a distance of 3 metres.